-The blower has a rheostat, see the illustration on the right to identify the different adjustment positions; either from high (HI) to low (LO) or closed (OFF).
+The blower has a rheostat.
+See the illustration on the right to identify the different adjustment positions; either from high (HI) to low (LO) or closed (OFF).

 When using the optional blower, allow the stove to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
+You can also install a thermodisc to enable the blower to start or stop automatically when the stove is hot or too cold.
+The thermodisc part number is AC05530 for a basic model and AC02055 for a quick connect model.
+Installation instructions are supplied with the blower and the thermodisc.